 So, that’s it.
 General questions, behavioral and situational questions.
 Is not easy, is it?
 However, that’s not all!

 To be objective, many principals, members of internal HR committees and Departments of Education, or whoever is going to interview you, are not real HR professionals.
 They are not going to use any scientific methods to analyze your answers to interview questions.

 They are just human beings with good interest to help the youngsters to find their way in life and want to do a good job themselves.
-And as everyone, also they are looking for good colleagues, for colleagues they feel good with, for nice people they can co-operate with when achieving this goal.
+And as everyone else, they are looking for good colleagues, for colleagues they feel good with, for nice people they can co-operate with when achieving these goals.

 Can it be you?

 Personal preferences are really important.
 That’s why you should do your very best to create a good relationship with the interviewers.
 I know it’s not common in many other interviews.
-Smile, be friendly and be easygoing.
+But in this case, it is a must if you want to succeed.
+Smile, be friendly and easygoing.
 Try to tune yourself on the same wavelength as the interviewers are tuned on.

 Do not forget to ask questions.
 Be active!

 Good applicant for assistant principal position should be creative, responsible and active man.
 You should present your ideas in an interview.
 Tell them what you would like to improve, what actions you would like to take, what you would like to do with students.